In this article

 You cannot prevent some causes of translucent teeth.
 This includes celiac disease and enamel hypoplasia.
 However, you can manage other conditions to prevent the enamel from thinning.
 Here are some tips:

-Tooth remineralization is a process that helps prevent cavities and restores shine to teeth.8
+Tooth remineralization also helps prevent cavities and restores shine to teeth.8

-There are ways to prevent enamel from eroding further.
+However, there are ways to prevent enamel from eroding further.
 Some treatments can even restore the appearance of teeth.
 Most of the time, restoring the teeth is a purely cosmetic issue.
-However, enamel loss can sometimes lead to complications such as tooth decay.

-Some natural remedies you can try to reduce damage to your teeth include:
+There are also natural remedies that you can try to reduce damage to your teeth, include:

 In this article